 7. Review the Reserve Study

-The reserve fund can shield an association from sudden expenses resulting from the breakdown or deterioration of assets.
+The HOA budget guidelines should always include accounting for the reserve fund.
+This fund can shield an association from sudden expenses resulting from the breakdown or deterioration of assets.
 As such, it is imperative to keep an HOA’s reserves appropriately funded.

 One tool that can help an association determine its optimal reserve fund level is a reserve study.
 A reserve study lets the board know how much it needs to have in its reserves at any given time.
 It also comes with a multi-year plan for contributions.
 Following this plan and ensuring timely contributions will keep the association green.